Purpose and Method

 Communication is another important parameter for our projects.
 The communication effort of The Mary Foundation consists first and foremost in communicating directly to the users of the projects; educators, teachers, nurses, and other professional groups.

 We do this through materials, newsletters, social media, project websites, professional media etc. At the same time, we use communication actively to create a greater understanding among the general public of our three focus areas.
-For us to put an end to violence, loneliness, and bullying, it is crucial that we create a greater understanding of what the three issues encompass, how to get rid of them, and how to break down the taboos that all three areas are still marked by.
+For us to put an end to violence, loneliness, and bullying, it is crucial that we create a greater understanding of what the three issues encompass, how we can prevent them, and how we can break down the taboos connected to all three areas.

 The Mary Foundation has existed since 2007.
 During that time, we have developed many projects that in various ways prevent and alleviate the issues we work with.
-Moreover, we have helped to create greater knowledge in our areas of focus.
+Moreover, we have helped to create knowledge and research within our areas of focus.

 In our work with Bullying and Well-being, we have contributed to professionals today shifting their understanding of what bullying is and why it is so important to work with community dynamics.
-Today, The Mary Foundation’s project Free of Bullying is present in 40% of nurseries, 60% of preschools, and 45% of primary schools and after school clubs in Denmark.
+Today, The Mary Foundation’s project Free of Bullying is present in 40% of nurseries/day care facilities, 60% of preschools, and 45% of primary schools and after school clubs in Denmark.